fvdhoef/vera-module/fpga/source/register_reference.md

 The chip select can be controlled by writing the **SELECT** bit.
 Writing 1 will assert the chip-select (logic-0) and writing 0 will release the chip-select (logic-1).

+If the **Auto-tx** bit is set, the SPI controller will automatically start a new transfer (using 0xFF as data) as soon as the **SPI_DATA** register is read.
+This can be used to speed up SD card read transfers.

 ## Palette